-Works House, by far the finest home in Hammersmith, was the social and business center of the community.
+The individual workers' houses were one- or two-room structures, comfortable for those times, but small.
+The Ironmaster's House, by far the finest home in Hammersmith, was the social and business center of the community.
 Built about 1646 for Richard Leader, the agent who built Saugus Iron Works, the house was used as the family living quarters, as the company office, and as a place to entertain business guests.
-The agent directed the day-today operations and made plans for the coming year.
+The agent directed the day-to-day operations and made plans for the coming year.
 The success or failure of the project was largely in his hands.